Chart Color Schemes

 Infrastructure

-Summerhill - Prospect has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally
+Summerhill - Prospect has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 18 projects likely affecting the region.
-Notable initiatives include Prospect Vale Park Facilities Upgrade, Greater Launceston Water Improvements, McDonald's Prospect Vale Drive-Thru Restaurant, and Northern Heart Centre.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 18 projects that could impact the area.
+Key projects include Prospect Vale Park Facilities Upgrade, Greater Launceston Water Improvements, Launceston Hospise, and McDonald's Prospect Vale Drive-Thru Restaurant.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.